 Baroness Ruth Henig was senior lecturer in History and Dean of Arts and Humanities at Lancaster University until taking early retirement in 2002.
 She also had a parallel career in local government, serving for over twenty years as a Lancashire County Councillor, chair of the Lancashire Police Authority and as a local magistrate.
-She chaired the national

-Association of Police Authorities from its inception in 1997 until 2005, and served as a member of a number of Home Office and government bodies, including the Lawrence Steering Group, the Street Crime Action Group and the National Criminal Justice Board.
+She chaired the National Association of Police Authorities from its inception in 1997 until 2005, and served as a member of a number of Home Office and government bodies, including the Lawrence Steering Group, the Street Crime Action Group and the National Criminal Justice Board.
 She received the CBE for services to policing in 2000, and was appointed as a Life Peer in May 2004.
 She chaired the Security Industry Authority from 2007-2013.
-She now a Deputy Speaker in House of Lords, is a Parliamentary champion for the Seashell Trust, of Cheadle Hulme, and Chairs the London Board of Crimestoppers UK.
+She now a Deputy Speaker in House of Lords, is a Parliamentary champion for the Seashell Trust, of Cheadle Hulme.
+Ruth is non-executive chair of Securigroup, a Glasgow-based private security company.
+Amongst other charities, she supports Wellbeing of Women and the Prince's Trust.